hashgraph/hedera-improvement-proposal/HIP/hip-904-frictionless-airdrop.md

   sender during automatic associations.
 The account is responsible for covering rent for each association after the first auto-renewal period. `used_auto_associations` is incremented every time an auto-association is made.
-- The default value for used_auto_associations for new automatically-created accounts will now be -1.
+- The default value for `max_auto_associations` for new automatically-created accounts will now be -1.
 This means, if an account is created automatically (by performing a token transfer to an alias that does not yet exist, see [HIP-583](https://hips.hedera.com/hip/hip-583)), then the automatically created account is configured with unlimited automatic token associations.
-Accounts created by using the [AccountCreateTransaction](https://docs.hedera.com/hedera/sdks-and-apis/sdks/accounts-and-hbar/create-an-account) (HAPI: [CryptoCreate](https://github.com/hashgraph/hedera-protobufs/blob/main/services/crypto_create.proto)) will continue to have a used_auto_associations default of 0.
+Accounts created by using the [AccountCreateTransaction](https://docs.hedera.com/hedera/sdks-and-apis/sdks/accounts-and-hbar/create-an-account) (HAPI: [CryptoCreate](https://github.com/hashgraph/hedera-protobufs/blob/main/services/crypto_create.proto)) will continue to have a `max_auto_associations` default of 0.
 Accounts created before this feature is released will remain unchanged.

 ### Crypto Transfers